Rating – 5 out of 5

 – The People We Hate at the Wedding, Pg.
 7

 Why I liked The People We Hate at the Wedding by Grant Ginder

 This story about a dysfunctional family was over the top and fabulous.
 When I put it on my review of the 4 books I wanted to read coming out in June 2017 I knew it was one that I was going to read as soon as possible.
-I love the idea of a story about a family trying their best and still not always getting along and failing to be the family that they are supposed to be.
-Honestly I have an imperfect family and even through we are not this dysfunctional, it is comforting to know that we are not the only ones who struggle with misunderstandings and resentment.
+I love the idea of a story about a family trying their best and still failing to be the family they are supposed to be.
+Honestly I have an imperfect family and even through we are not this dysfunctional, it is comforting to know that we are not the only ones.

 I especially enjoyed that this novel touched on sibling relationships and how they can go sideways.
-I know from experience that your siblings can be your best friends and closest allies and at the same time be your biggest annoyance.
+I know from experience that your siblings can be your best friends and closest allies but also your biggest annoyance.
 The thing about family is that you’re stuck together.
 Sometimes family is all you have.
-That doesn’t mean that everything they do is what you want them to do.
+That doesn’t mean that you approve of everything they do.
 Nor does it mean that your relationship will always be easy and functioning.
 In fact, it often means the opposite because they are the people who will be there when no one else will.

 This and all my posts may contain affiliate links! – Kate <3